 - By functions

-Decomposition by screens looks like wireframes where you can see all the functions on each screen.
+Decomposition by screens results in something that looks like wireframes, where you can see all the functions on each screen.
 For example, the login screen might contain the following functions:

-The technical specification will contain information about the exact functions that need to be there.
+The technical specification will contain information about the exact functionality that needs to be implemented.

 Step 2.
 Developer estimates

 The next step involves developers.
 Their task at this point is to estimate how many hours it will take to implement each function.
 Usually, their estimates come as a range indicating minimum and maximum hours.

 Note that developers tend to overestimate hours in case something takes more time than they think.
 For example, developers might estimate a project that typically takes 300 hours to develop as a 500-hour project.